;;; -*- Mode: Emacs-Lisp -*-

 previous definition with a prefix.)

-all of the callers of a function in the current inferior Lisp and edit
+of the callers of a function in the current inferior LISP and edit the

-the first caller using `edit-definitions-lisp'.
-Each successive call
+first caller using edit-definitions-lisp.
+Each successive call to

-caller. \(Or the previous caller with a prefix.)
-The list is stored
+\(Or the previous caller with a prefix.)
+The list is stored in the

-in the buffer \*All-Callers*.
-You can also look at the callers by
+buffer \*All-Callers*.
+You can also look at the callers by doing

 string or a regular expression when called with a prefix.